 Tribal College Scholarship Program: Scholarship recipient selections are made by the tribal colleges and universities (TCUs) based on scholarship criteria communicated by the College Fund to the TCUs.
-These scholarships do not provide mainstream scholarships or programmatic components and typically do not support a student for consecutive years.
+These scholarships do not provide mainstream scholarships or specific programmatic components and typically do not support a student for consecutive years.

 Minimum funding requirement for a Tribal College Scholarship Program is \$5,000.
 A minimum 5% administrative fee must be included on all tribal college scholarship programs.
 The minimum scholarship award is \$500 per student per semester.
-Exceptions may be made at the discretion of the College Fund.
+Exceptions may be made to negotiate a lower administrative fee and/or to accept endowed scholarships where endowment disbursement is less than \$500.
+Exceptions will be reviewed and approved by College Fund.

-Full Circle Scholarship Program: Scholarship recipient selections are made through the American Indian College Fund.
+Full Circle Scholarship Program: Scholarship recipient selections are made through the College Fund.
 Programs may include programmatic components, typically are multi-semester and may have a mainstream (non-TCU) scholarship component.

 Minimum funding requirement for a Full Circle Scholarship Program is \$10,000.
-Fifty-one percent or more of the total amount awarded to students within each program must go to students attending a member TCU.
+Fifty-one percent or more of the total amount awarded to students within each program must go to students attending an eligible TCU and/or students who received a degree from a TCU.
 An administrative fee of at least 10% must be included with each program donation.
 Higher fees may be required for those programs with more complex requirements and for those with programmatic requirements.
 The minimum scholarship award is \$1,000 per student per semester.
-Exceptions may be made at the discretion of the College Fund.
+Exceptions may be made to negotiate a lower administrative fee and/or to accept scholarships where the minimum scholarship award is less than \$1,000 per student per semester.
+Exceptions will be reviewed and approved by College Fund.

-Minimum Levels of Funding
+Endowment Minimum-Levels of Funding

-Named Restricted Endowment Scholarship: \$25,000 - a named, restricted endowed scholarship may be created by an individual, corporate or foundation donor, requiring that the scholarship be "named" and have specific criteria for student eligibility and award.
-An endowed scholarship requires a minimum balance for the corpus, which will be maintained for the period of time designated in the scholarship agreement, with annual distribution structure also outlined in the agreement.
+A Named Restricted Scholarship Endowment requires a minimum investment of \$25,000: a named, restricted endowed scholarship may be created by an individual, corporate, or foundation donor, requiring that the scholarship be "named" and have specific criteria for student eligibility and award.
+A named, restricted endowed scholarship requires a minimum balance for the corpus, which will be maintained for the period of time designated in the scholarship agreement, with annual distribution structure also outlined in the agreement.

-Named Unrestricted Endowment Scholarship: \$25,000 - a named, unrestricted endowed scholarship may be created by an individual, corporate or foundation donor, requiring that the scholarship be "named" but allowing the College Fund to award the scholarship(s) in the manner it sees fit.
+A Named Unrestricted Scholarship Endowment requires a minimum investment of \$25,000: a named, unrestricted endowed scholarship may be created by an individual, corporate, or foundation donor, requiring that the scholarship be "named" but allowing the College Fund to award the scholarship(s) in the manner it sees fit.
 An endowed scholarship requires a minimum balance for the corpus, which will be maintained for the period of time designated in the scholarship agreement, with annual distribution structure also outlined in the agreement.